-Tags are a supplement to semver (e.g., v0.12) for organizing and labeling different versions of packages.
-In addition to being more human-readable, tags allow publishers to distribute their packages more effectively.
+Distribution tags (dist-tags) supplement semantic versioning (e.g., v0.12).
+Use them to organize and label different versions of packages.
+In addition to being more human-readable than semver numbering, tags allow publishers to distribute their packages more effectively.

 npm publish will tag your package with the